kaixuannnn/maxSection10/README.md

 - Only call reactHooks in React Functions
 - Only call raactHooks at TopLevel
 - Always add everuthing your refer to inside of useEffect as a dependency

+useImperativeHandle and forwardRef

+- we can expose functionalities from a React Compoenent to its parent Component to then use in the component through refs and trigger certain functions
+- also able to expose value
+- try to avoid using this, but it is very useful for scrolling and focusing